jackedhawk-117/TerminalMan/README.md

-# Rusty Music Player Client
+# Rusty Music Player Client With Downloader

 Rmpc is a beautiful, modern and configurable terminal based Music Player Daemon client.
 It is heavily inspired by [ncmpcpp](https://github.com/ncmpcpp/ncmpcpp) and